-You've zip-lined, trekked, toured and wine-tasted your way through ports of call in all corners of the globe, but now more cruise lines are betting that you might want to add beach-cleaning, school-building or even charitable fundraising to your next sailing.
+You've zip-lined, trekked, toured and wine-tasted your way through ports of call in all corners of the globe.
+How will you get your next thrill?
+Cruise lines are betting you might want to add beach-cleaning, school-building or even charitable fundraising to your next sailing.

 Enter the volunteer vacation, cruise-style.
-"Voluntourism," a growing niche in the travel industry, is now spreading to cruises, as more itineraries offer charitable initiatives onboard and excursions with a philanthropic bent, before and during the trip.
-Cruise lines have long been proud of their good deeds on the corporate level, but these days, the cruise industry is increasingly involving passengers, both on and off the ship, and is even offering sailings that are dedicated to supporting individual charities.
+"Voluntourism," a travel industry niche, has spread to cruises, where itineraries offer charitable initiatives onboard and excursions with an eye toward philanthropy, before and during the trip.
+Cruise lines have long been proud of their good deeds on the corporate level, but the cruise industry is increasingly involving passengers, on and off the ship, and offers sailings dedicated to supporting individual charities.

-Take a recent trip on the Carnival Fantasy, for example.
-Before the ship set sail for five days in the Western Caribbean last winter, passengers gathered for admittedly atypical tree-planting and clearing of branches from a park in New Orleans.
-The day of community service -- prior to a bloggers cruise hosted by Carnival's John Heald -- was capped with a $5,000 donation to a local charity.
+Carnival Fantasy, for example, organized a pre-cruise event that had passengers gather for tree-planting and clearing branches at a park in New Orleans before the ship set sail for five days in the Western Caribbean in 2009.
+The day of community service -- before a bloggers cruise hosted by Carnival's famous cruise director John Heald -- was capped with a $5,000 donation to a local charity.

 So what can you expect if you are looking to add a dose of good deeds to your next voyage?
 Here are the latest philanthropic strides from ship to shore.

-For travelers seeking cruises with potential tax deductions, there are a few things to keep in mind.
-In the eyes of the tax man, taking a charity cruise is much like attending a charity dinner, where a portion of the ticket price can be written off.
+Travelers seeking cruises with potential tax deductions should keep a few things in mind.
+In the eyes of the tax man, taking a charity cruise is much like attending a charity dinner, for which a portion of the ticket price can be written off.
 According to Mark Luscombe, principle analyst for the tax and accounting group at tax information firm CCH, "If you go to a charitable dinner and pay, say, a hundred bucks for the ticket, and the value of the food is $40, the remaining amount is deductible.
 It's a similar concept."

-To ensure that travelers have a glitch-free deduction, the beneficiary should be on the Internal Revenue Service's list of approved charities.
+To ensure glitch-free deductions, passengers should check to see if the beneficiary is on the Internal Revenue Service's list of approved charities.
 Passengers should also get receipts for their contributions.
-Additionally, Luscombe suggests that travelers have payments go directly to the charities (rather than to the cruise lines) to ensure that the deductions can be claimed.
-In fact, Silversea requires that travelers book charity trips through outside travel agents; cruise deposits are made to Silversea, but final payments for the trips are made directly to the charities themselves.
+Additionally, Luscombe suggests that travelers make payments directly to the charities (rather than to the cruise lines) to ensure the deductions can be claimed.

-Royal Caribbean, for its part, hosts an onboard "Walk for Wishes" on each seven-night cruise.
+Royal Caribbean hosts an onboard "Walk for Wishes" during its sailings.
 The one-mile walks benefit the Make-A-Wish Foundation, a children's charity.
+Passengers who make donations to Make-A-Wish get T-shirts that read, "I helped grant a wish."
+The event on the fleet's largest ship, Allure of the Seas, for example, raises anywhere from $1,000 to $4,000 during a weeklong sailing.
 The cruise line couples that fundraising effort with a series of fleetwide auctions each June.
-Passengers can bid on behind-the-scene tours of the ship and other insider experiences like blowing the ship's whistle.
-Additionally, Royal Caribbean puts donation envelopes in guest rooms each June, and contributions go directly to the Make-A-Wish Foundation.
+Passengers can bid on behind-the-scenes tours of the ship and other insider experiences like blowing the ship's whistle.
+Additionally, Royal Caribbean puts donation envelopes in all passenger cabins each June, and contributions go directly to the Make-A-Wish Foundation.

 Carnival operates the "Care to Play: Carnival For St. Jude Kids" campaign onboard all its ships with a goal of raising $3 million for St. Jude Children's Research Hospital over a three-year period.
 Passengers can choose from several onboard activities, which will raise money for cancer research.
-They can donate $10 to participate in the "Groove for St. Jude" dance party in the ships' discos, and kids can build a keepsake teddy bear -- with doctor apparel and accessories -- or purchase the children's book "The Dream Plucker of Perrysport," with all proceeds going to St. Jude.
+The campaign, according to Carnival's website, has raised more than $2.7 million as of March 2013.
+Cruisers can donate $10 to participate in the "Groove for St. Jude" dance party in the ship discos, and kids can build keepsake teddy bears -- with doctor apparel and accessories -- or purchase the children's book "The Dream Plucker of Perrysport," with all proceeds going to St. Jude.

-Beyond appeals for cash contributions, cruise lines are also bringing auctions onboard.
-This year, Crystal Cruises rolled out onboard auctions on four itineraries, mostly long haul transpacific and Atlantic voyages with multiple days at sea.
+Beyond appeals for cash contributions, cruise lines feature onboard auctions.
+Crystal Cruises offers auctions on long-haul transpacific and Atlantic voyages with multiple days at sea.
 Up for grabs?
 Behind-the-scenes tours of ships' wine cellars and private tours of the bridges with the ships' captains.
-Donations support the Conde Nast Traveler Five + Alive Fund, a kids' charity.
+Donations support the Conde Nast Traveler Five + Alive Fund, a program that invites cruisers to help save the lives of children 5 and younger around the world by making donations that pay for clean drinking water, basic medicines, mosquito netting and nutrition.
 The line also has merchandise for sale, including collared shirts and bracelets that benefit the cause.

 Auctions are also a regular presence on Voyages of Discovery and Hapag-Lloyd sailings.
-At a farewell gala, which happens on every Hapag-Lloyd voyage, the ship's captain steps into the role of auctioneer to sell the sea chart from the sailing.
-The proceeds, which total three million euros to date, go to the cruise company's Germany-based charity that sets up children's homes around the world.
-The homes, all named MS Europa (after the line's flagship carrier), are now in ten locations throughout Asia, South America, Africa and the Caribbean.
+At the farewell gala on every Hapag-Lloyd voyage, the ship's captain steps into the role of auctioneer to sell the sea chart from the sailing.
+The proceeds, more than 3 million euros to date, go to the cruise company's Germany-based charity that sets up children's homes around the world.
+The homes, all named MS Europa (after the line's flagship carrier), are in 10 locations throughout Asia, South America, Africa and the Caribbean.
 Voyages of Discovery auctions off its sea charts to raise money for a Philippines-based foundation that works with the physically disabled.

 Lending a Hand On Shore

 Other lines also offer their own ways to get involved with local non-profit and research organizations.
 Shore work can range from projects supporting wildlife -- counting penguins to assist researchers in Antarctica as part of a Lindblad Expeditions trip, for instance -- to gaining a closer look at life in and around some ports.
 Hapag-Lloyd offers passengers the option to visit its network of children's homes whenever its ships make a stop in one of the ten ports where the homes are located.
-The American Canadian Caribbean Line supports an orphanage in Guatemala, and passengers on Central America cruises can visit.
-First-hand visits, say cruise lines, often spark more donations.
+Blount Small Ship Adventures supports an orphanage in Guatemala, that passengers on Central America cruises can visit.
+First-hand visits often spark more donations, cruise lines say.

 --by Amy Gunderson, Cruise Critic Contributor.
-Updated by Carolyn Spencer Brown, Editor in Chief
+Updated by John Roberts, Cruise Critic contributor